A good general education is useful. However, entry can be competitive so it is also helpful to have a group of subjects at National 4 or 5.

 Training is normally on the job, often combined with study for a relevant qualification.

-You might be able to take a part time college course to get an HNC, NC or a Scottish Vocational Qualification (SVQ).
+You might be able to take a part time college course to get an HNC, NC or an SVQ.

 SVQs in Game and Wildlife Management are available in five specialisms at SCQF Levels 5 and 7: Deer, Gamekeeping, Game Rearing, Lowland and Upland/Grouse.